 The design also matters!
 Looking good and staying protected are not mutually exclusive when it comes to shooting glasses.
 There are plenty of

 stylish safety glasses out there that provide the necessary eye protection while also adding a bit of flair to your shooting outfit.
-You can express your style and make a statement on the range by wearing cool safety glasses.
+You can express your style by wearing cool safety glasses at the gun range.

 5. Can Prescription Glasses Be Used as Safety Glasses?